TimothyCarden-pub/TimothyCarden-pub/practical/README.md

 Apply the Kubernetes configurations with:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   kubectl apply -f statefulset.yaml   `
+`   kubectl apply -f statefulset.yaml   `

 This directory should contain the StatefulSet, Service, ConfigMap, and any other necessary Kubernetes resource files.